-Each channel should first be converted from 'g' to metres per second squared (m/s2), and the head x-acceleration should be filtered at CFC 60.
-The average T1 channel (previously calculated) is the result of combining two channels, both of which were filtered at CFC 60.
-Reference should be made to Section 10.3 for details of how this average channel is produced.
+Each channel should first be converted from 'g' to metres per second squared (m/s2), and the head x-acceleration should be filtered as defined in TB 021.
+The average T1 channel (previously calculated) is the result of combining two channels, both of which were filtered as defined in TB 021.